ralphbean/presentations/fedmsg-devconf14.rst

 ----

-By default, fedmsg operates by 'fire-and-forget' which gives us that interesting decoupling property.
-It also means that there is no guarantee that the message gets to everyone (or anyone) who is interested in it.
+Theoretically, there could be dropped messages.
+We wrote a script that hourly compared the list of koji builds with the list of fedmsg messages about koji builds to see if there were any discrepancies.
+None were found.

 fedmsg has the option to turn on a local message store and replay mechanism for producers, but we have no reports of anyone using it in production.
 It requires that each local sender *have its own database* to store every message sent.
 It significantly increases the overheard of deploying fedmsg.

-Theoretically, there could be dropped messages.
-We wrote a script that hourly compared the list of koji builds with the list of fedmsg messages about koji builds to see if there were any discrepancies.
-None were found.

 With the risk of dropped messages comes increased flexibility.